This article covers connecting Unstructured to Delta Tables in Databricks.

 The following video shows how to create a Databricks personal access token if you do not already have one available:

-• The Databricks workspace user or Databricks managed service principal must have the following minimum set of permissions and privileges to write to an existing volume or table in Unity Catalog:
+• The Databricks workspace user or Databricks managed service principal must have the following minimum set of permissions and privileges to write to an existing volume or table in Unity Catalog.
+If the owner of these is that Databricks workspace user or Databricks managed service principal, then they will have all necessary permissions and privileges by default.
+If the owner is someone else, then the following permissions and privileges must be explicitly granted to them before using the connector:

 • To use an all-purpose cluster for access, Can Restart permission on that cluster.
 Learn how to check and set cluster permissions for AWS, Azure, or GCP.